Skip to main content

 Frequently Asked Questions

-Dysbiosis is one of the most dreaded intestinal conditions.
+We don’t want your lazy gut to become a catalyst for a lazy life.
 You’ve probably got a few questions for us; check out our FAQ.

-• Somewhere along the line, your gut microbiota likely became imbalanced as a result of antibiotic treatment, an unhealthy diet, or abuse of alcoholic substances.
+Somewhere along the line, your gut microbiota likely became imbalanced as a result of antibiotic treatment, an unhealthy diet, or abuse of alcoholic substances.

-• Without treatment, Dysbiosis can take months to heal on its own.
+Without treatment, Dysbiosis can take months to heal on its own.
 A targeted treatment can help to alleviate symptoms of Dysbiosis in just a few days.

-• A daily ritual of probiotics and prebiotics will work to restore balance in your gut microbiota, eventually eliminating the Dysbiosis and its respective symptoms.
+A daily ritual of probiotics and prebiotics will work to restore balance in your gut microbiota, eventually eliminating the Dysbiosis and its respective symptoms.

-Our Product
+Our Products

 Stay Informed